 How to Apply as an International Student

-International Admission Criteria
+International Admission Guidelines

-International Baccalaureate Curriculum
+International Baccalaureate (IB) Curriculum Requirements

 Some of our programs have more selective criteria above and beyond general admission guidelines.